Health &

 In memory of Mike Malseed, a group of friends and family followed ‘Mike’s life journey’ by walking, running, cycling and horse riding from Witheridge to Frenchbeer to raise awareness and funding for mental health support.
 Mike was born in Witheridge, Mid-Devon, but spent most of his life at Frenchbeer Farm near Chagford on Dartmoor.
 In 2021 Mike suffered a mental health crisis, which tragically resulted in him taking his own life.

-• The funds raised have been used to run specialist training events to help more people recognise the signs of those in need and to identify and signpost what help is available.
+The funds raised were used to run specialist training events to help more people recognise the signs of those in need and to identify and signpost what help is available.
 Funds have also contributed to expand the capacity to run more farmer breakfasts, enabling a greater spread of these to take place and reduce isolation.

 Training